adelineyu/cs152introduction/index.md

 Our intention with this dataset was to create a basic CNN model that could classify an image’s scene.
 The dataset included 365 different labels for images, which included “watering hole,” “ball pit,” “village,” etc. The dataset was 20 GB, so we used the High Performance Computing server at Pomona to work in.
 We implemented our model using [PyTorch](https://pytorch.org/).

-python:cnn.py [11-54]

-Above is our CNN made from scratch.
+[The code here](https://github.com/adelineyu/neural-unearthing/blob/a5c5a40783ebbd712be4651441284cce0dd78fc1/cnn.py#L11-L54) is our CNN made from scratch.
 It is a sequential CNN with 7 linear layers.

 To start, we wanted to work with a smaller batch of images, since our final batch would take well over 2 hours to run the 25 epochs.
 We ran our model on 7000 training images, which included 100 images from 70 of the 365 classes.

 We at first used an image loader that we had built from scratch ourselves but we ran into a memory issue with the batch sizes.
-Instead, we used the [ImageDataLoader](https://docs.fast.ai/vision.data.html#ImageDataLoaders) from [FastAI](https://www.fast.ai/) to load in our training images. python:cnn.py [64]
+Instead, we used the [ImageDataLoader](https://docs.fast.ai/vision.data.html#ImageDataLoaders) from [FastAI](https://www.fast.ai/) to load in our training images.

 We ran our model with 25 epochs.
 When we were ready, we ran our final model on 1,825,000 training images and 36,500 validation images, from all 365 scene classifications.

-python:cnn.py [71 -79]

-These lines we toggled with when we tested our model against ResNet18, on line 75 and ResNet50 on line 78.
+[In these lines](https://github.com/adelineyu/neural-unearthing/blob/a5c5a40783ebbd712be4651441284cce0dd78fc1/cnn.py#L71-L79), we toggled between our model (line 72), ResNet18 (line 75), and ResNet50 (line 78).
 We also played around with the number of layers in our CNN model, the learning rate, and the inclusion of a dropout layer (which we did not find helpful in our case).

 ### Results